GabrielFRCordeiro/node-ts-api-trailerflix/README.md

 A simple Fastify-based API that provides movie trailer information.
 You can retrieve a list of trailers or information about a specific trailer by its ID.

+> This API was made for the [TrailerFlix](https://github.com/GabrielFRCordeiro/react-ts-trailerflix) front-end project

 ### Features
 - List all available movie trailers
 - Get information about a specific trailer by its ID